phorton1/base-apps-gitMUI/docs/status.md

-# gitUI - Status and Updating
+# gitMUI - Status and Updating

 TODO: implement an actual *statusWindow*